Jane Yolen: Career

-Although Yolen considered herself a poet and a journalist/nonfiction writer, to her surprise she became a children's book writer.
-Her first published book was Pirates in Petticoats, which she sold on her 22nd birthday, February 11, 1961.
+Yolen considered herself a poet and a journalist/nonfiction writer, and she became a children's book writer to her own surprise.
+She sold her first published book, Pirates in Petticoats, on her 22nd birthday, February 11, 1961.

-During the 1960s, Yolen held editorial positions at various magazines and publishers in New York City, including Gold Medal Books, Routledge Books, and Alfred A. Knopf Juvenile Books.
+During the 1960s, Yolen held editorial positions at various magazines and publishers in New York City, including Gold Medal Books, Routledge Books, and Alfred A. Knopf Juvenile Books (from 1963).
+In the mid-1960s, Yolen, her husband, and their infant daughter moved to Hatfield, in western Massachusetts, and Yolen began working at the UMass Amherst computer center.
+She was an early member of the Society of Children's Book Writers and Illustrators (founded 1971).
+In the 1980s, she founded the Western Massachusetts Illustrators Group, and she served as president of the Science Fiction Writers of America from 1986 to 1988.
 From 1990 to 1996 she ran her own young adult fiction imprint, Jane Yolen Books, at Harcourt Brace.

-She has co-written two books with her son, the writer and musician Adam Stemple, Pay the Piper and Troll Bridge, both part of the Rock 'n' Roll Fairy Tale series.
+Yolen co-wrote two books with her son, the writer and musician Adam Stemple, Pay the Piper and Troll Bridge, both part of the Rock 'n' Roll Fairy Tale series.
 She also wrote lyrics for the song "Robin's Complaint," recorded on the 1994 album Antler Dance by Stemple's band Boiled in Lead.

-As of 2021, Yolen has written more than 400 books.
+Yolen published her 300th book in 2010, and her 365th and 366th books on the same day in 2018.
+By 2021, she had written more than 400 books.
+At the time of Yolen's death, her daughter, children's book writer Heidi Stemple, reported that she had completed her 450th book, and People announced a posthumous release date of July 14, 2026.

-Personal life
+Personal life and death

 In 1962, Yolen married David W. Stemple.
-They had three children, including musician Adam Stemple, and six grandchildren.
+They had three children—photographer Jason Stemple in addition to Adam the musician and Heidi the author—and six grandchildren.
 David Stemple died in March 2006.

-Yolen lives in Hatfield, Massachusetts.
-She also owns a house in Scotland, where she lives for a few months each year.
+Yolen owned a house in Scotland, where she lived for a few months each year.
+She died at her home in Hatfield, Massachusetts on June 11, 2026, at the age of 87.